irenatfh/CRSSANT/README.md

 ```
 CRSSANT_path/CRSSANT reads.sam reference.fa reference.bed -r region1,region2 -g gene1,gene2,gene3 output
 ```

+### Using multiple threads
+CRSSANT runs using a default of 4 threads in parallel.
+You may specify a different number of threads with the `-t` flag.

 ### Creating a `reference.bed` file
 CRSSANT assumes that the `reference.bed` file contains minimal gene information in the following 6-column format:
 ```